Jessica Haller, Vice-Chair

 Bob Sherman is currently the CEO of The Jewish Education Project, an organization that seeks to spark and spread innovation in Jewish education for children, teens and families that results in greater impact and wider reach.
 Prior to taking this position 8 years ago, he was the Executive Director of the San Francisco Bureau of Jewish Education.
 Bob began his career in Jewish education as the head of two day schools: the Maimonides Academy in Danbury, CT and subsequently, the San Diego Jewish Academy.
 Bob also taught in the Poets-in-the-Schools program in south Florida for several years and worked as a writer in public relations.
 He lives in Manhattan with his wife, Lorraine, and has three grown children.New York, NY

-Richard currently serves as Vice President and Investment Committee Co-Chair of Daughters of Israel Geriatric Center in West Orange, N.J.
-He has also served as a member of the Board of the Jewish Community Foundation of Metrowest, N.J., and the Philanthropic Planning Group of Greater New York (PPGGNY).
-He also participates on the New York City Advisory Committee for Emory University School of Law as well as the New York Historical Society Professional Advisory Committee.
+Richard has also served as Vice President and Investment Committee Co-Chair of Daughters of Israel in West Orange, N.J. and the Philanthropic Planning Group of Greater New York (PPGGNY).
+He also participated on the New York Historical Society Professional Advisory Committee.

-He is a graduate of Washington University in St. Louis and Emory University School of Law.Maplewood, NJ
+He is a graduate of Washington University in St. Louis and Emory University School of Law.Egremont, MA

 Rabbi Marc Soloway has served as the rabbi of Congregation Bonai Shalom in Boulder, Colorado since 2004.
 He has always loved food, perhaps a little too much, and in recent years has thought more deeply about where this food comes from, how it is produced and how all of that fits with deep Jewish obligations and values.
 Marc has ridden twice in the Hazon-Arava Institute Israel Ride in 2008 and 2010.
 Marc co-chaired two Hazon Food Conferences on the west coast in 2010 and 2011, he is on the Hazon Steering Team in Colorado as well as the Jewish Life team for the Rocky Mountain Jewish Food Summit in April 2012.
 Marc was instrumental in bringing Boulder’s first Jewish CSA through Hazon, which is now a collaboration of five synagogues and the JCC with two weekly drop-off sites.
 Marc is also a proud member of a Jewish goat and chicken co-op across the street from his synagogue.
 Marc was very active with the Limmud Conference in the UK, serving as co-chair in 1996 and 1997 and he was a founding board member of Limmud Colorado in 2008, which has informed his work with Hazon.
 He was in Ghana as part of the second AJWS Rabbinic Delegation, volunteering with a grantee in the south, as well as a fellow of the Rabbis without Borders program with CLAL.
 Marc is also a graduate of the 5th Rabbinic Cohort of the Institute of Jewish Spirituality.
 Before becoming a rabbi, Marc was an actor, storyteller and massage therapist in his native London and currently is the narrator of a documentary film about the Baal Shem Tov.Boulder, CO